ash9nov/CNV-calling-from-Target-panel-based-NGS-data/README.md

 #### Code: (to run in unix shell)
 `sh Steps_for_generating_static_pooling.sh`

-**INPUT** : List of NGS runs (provided as text file) consisting of samples to be used in static pools.
+**INPUT** : List of NGS runs (provided as text file) consisting of samples to be used in static pools, and pool size.

 **OUTPUTS**: